-At any time beginning six months following the date of this prospectus, Deerfield has the right to demand that we file a Form S-1 registration statement, as long as the anticipated aggregate offering price, net of underwriting discounts and commissions, would exceed \$15.0 million.
+At any time beginning six months following the effective date of the registration statement of which this prospectus is a part, Deerfield has the right to demand that we file a Form S-1 registration statement, as long as the anticipated aggregate offering price, net of underwriting discounts and commissions, would exceed \$15.0 million.
 Upon receipt of this demand, the holders of shares of common stock that are issued upon conversion or reclassification of our redeemable convertible preferred stock and some holders of shares of our common stock would be entitled to participate in this registration.
 These registration rights are subject to specified conditions and limitations, including the right of the underwriters, if any, to limit the number of shares included in any such registration under specified circumstances.
 Upon such a request, we are required to effect the registration as soon as reasonably possible.
-An aggregate of 5,894,703 shares of common stock and 2,277,533 shares issuable upon the exercise of warrants will be entitled to these demand registration rights.
+An aggregate of 5,830,767 shares of common stock and 2,277,533 shares issuable upon the exercise of warrants will be entitled to these demand registration rights.